materiaraiding/materiaraiding-old/_ultimate/fru.md

 At the same time, 6 towers will appear around the arena.

 Players must quickly form a hexagon shape, using the 3 North waymarks and the 3 South waymarks.
-Some players (D1/H2) may have to walk to the opposite cardinal to form the hexagon
+Some players (D1/H2) may have to walk to the opposite cardinal to form the hexagon.

 {% include image.html width="500px" path="LR2.webp" %}